 About Me (In My Own Words)

 Shortly after my birth in 1962, my parents were told I had a pronounced heart murmur.
-Eventually, I underwent Open Heart Surgery at Mayo Clinic in Rochester at age 14.
+In 1976, at age 14, I underwent Open Heart Surgery at Mayo Clinic in Rochester.
 The surgeon (Danielson) removed a band of tissue beneath my aortic valve (Subaortic Stenosis).
 The repair has worked well for 49 years!
 I have been followed by cardiologists throughout my life about every five years, and as I approached 60 years of age I asked for another round of examinations to assess where things stood as I aged.

 My cardiologist retired, and I initiated a relationship with Mayo Clinic in Phoenix, as we are now snowbirds living in the West Valley of Phoenix.
 The testing has added a few new wrinkles and suggests some progression of concerns.
 My aortic aneurysm has been measured at 5.3 cm and 5.7 cm in the ascending aorta and aortic root, respectively.
 Both aortic and mitral valves are in the moderate-severe range of regurgitation.
 I am completely asymptomatic, and walk several miles a day and swim several times a week.